Looking for a comprehensive guide to project management software?

-If you’re using a tool that isn’t built for your team, it’s going to slow you down – not speed things up.
+If you’re using a tool that isn’t built for your team, it’s only going to slow you down; not speed things up!

-There’s no point having a feature-rich tool that you can’t use, right?
+There’s no point in having a feature-rich tool that you can’t use, right?

 If a task management tool is difficult to use, it’s not worth it.

-Your team is going to be wasting time figuring out how to use it instead of working!
+Your team is going to waste time figuring out how to use it, instead of working!

-Your project management solution is supposed to simplify your project management process – not complicate it.
+A project management solution is supposed to simplify your project and resource management process, not complicate it.

-Even though your project management tool is supposed to have everything you need to manage your projects, it might not be enough.
+While your project management tool is supposed to have everything you need to manage multiple projects, it might not be enough.

 Likewise, sometimes you just need to use external tools.

 For example, every company needs to manage expense tracking and resource allocation.